A Bayesian inference approach for determining player abilities in football: Applications

-We sample the marginal posterior variational densities, $q(\Delta_i^{e})$, 10K times (constructing the corresponding $\eta_{i,k}^{e}$), and simulate from the relevant Poisson distributions (with mean $\eta_{i,k}^{e}\tau_{i,k}$).
-This gives a Monte Carlo simulation of each player's number of goals and goal-stops for each fixture in the 2013/2014 English Premier League.
-Summing over the players who played in a given match, gives an in-sample prediction of the total number of goals/goal-stops for each team, in every fixture.
-We present box-plots of these totals in figure~\ref{boxfig}, where for reference, we also include box-plots for each team's total number of goals/goal-stops in each fixture constructed from the touch-by-touch data.
-The model is clearly capturing the patterns between differing teams (and the patterns observable within the data), especially for goal-stop.
-The teams who scored the most goals over the season, Manchester City and Liverpool, have higher Goal box-plots than other teams, encompassing a larger range of goals scored.
-On the other hand, teams who scored few goals over the season, such as Norwich City, have the lowest box-plots, which cover a small range of goals scored in a match.
-Slightly surprisingly, there appears to be no connection between the occurrences of GoalStop and the goals a team concedes, with both Chelsea and Norwich City having similar box-plots, despite conceding a vastly different number of goals, 27 and 62 respectively.
-There is some suggestion that such observations may be used to determine a team's style of play, for example, whether they are a \emph{passing} team or follow the \emph{long ball} philosophy; however, we leave such questions for future investigation given the set-up we derive here.
+We sample the marginal posterior variational densities, $q(\Delta_i^{e})$, 10K times (constructing the corresponding $\eta_{i,k}^{e}$) and simulate from the relevant Poisson distributions (with mean $\eta_{i,k}^{e}\tau_{i,k}$).
+This gives a Monte Carlo simulation of each player's number of goals and goal-stops for each game in the 2013/2014 English Premier League.
+Summing over the players who played in a given match gives a within sample prediction of the total number of goals/goal-stops for each team in every game.
+We present the predictive distributions of these totals for GoalStop in Figure~\ref{goalstopdensfig}, where for reference we also include histograms for each team's total number of goal-stops in each game constructed from the touch-by-touch data.
+The model is clearly capturing the patterns between differing teams (and the patterns observable within the data).
+We note, slightly surprisingly, that there appears to be no connection between the occurrences of GoalStop and the goals a team concedes, with both Chelsea and Norwich City having similar predictive distributions despite conceding a vastly different number of goals, 27 and 62 respectively.
+There is some suggestion that such observations may be used to determine a team's style of play, for example, whether they are a \emph{passing} team or follow the \emph{long ball} philosophy.
+We leave such questions for future investigation given the setup we derive here.
 We can conclude, nevertheless, that the model is capturing the trends observed in the touch-by-touch data well.